Tuesday, 30 July 2024

 You only end the pre-infusion when you see the first drops of coffee at the bottom.

 The nice thing about this is that it addresses solubility, esp for coffees like light roasts (where you need more contact time).
 The puck releases CO2 & gently expands in the basket. ... less chance of channeling.
+Which leads me to the question... should I use a puck screen or not?
+I don't know the answer.

-Because prefusion takes so long, there will be a difference in water/coffee contact between the coffee at the top and the coffee at the bottom of the puck.
+Because prefusion takes so long, there will probably be a difference in water/coffee contact between the coffee at the top and the coffee at the bottom of the puck.

 (The top might be over extracted, while the bottom is under extracted.)